surister/blog/content/blog/implementing-uuid8-for-cratedb.md

 CrateDB is a distributed SQL Database.
 This means that unlike your good old Postgres instance, which only has one node, CrateDB forms clusters; two or more nodes will join up, communicate and work together.
-Everytime you select data, the work will be split among the nodes, this and many other https://cratedb.com/docs/guide/feature/index.html features make queries in CrateDB extremely fast on huge tables.
+Everytime you select data, the work will be split among the nodes, this and many other :alink{text="features" url="https://cratedb.com/docs/guide/feature/index.html"} make queries in CrateDB extremely fast on huge tables.

-One advantage of having several nodes with their own copy of the data is HA (High Availability.)
+CrateDB follows a shared nothing architecture, every node has its own copy of the data, one advantage of this is HA (High Availability.)
 If a meteor hits the datacenter where you are hosting a node, other nodes in other datacenters can survive, your application (with slower queries) will still work and still be able to make the Monday's deadline.